 Welcome Day is held for all new students entering Years 8 to 11 to support their transition to St Margaret's.
 It is usually scheduled for the final weeks of Term 4.
-On this day, students will have the opportunity to meet their form teachers, buddies and attend classes.
+On this day, students will have the opportunity to meet their Form Teachers/Academic Advisors, buddies and attend classes.